Driving Under the Influence of Alcohol or Drugs

 If you have been involved in a car accident and believe the other driver may have been drunk or impaired, reach out for legal assistance right away.
 An attorney can help obtain the police report and the results of any blood or Breathalyzer tests and field sobriety tests performed on the driver.
 In cases of narcotic impairment, an attorney can also connect witness statements, which will be important to show how the driver was behaving at the time of the accident.

 Contact the legal team at Hach & Rose, LLP today at (212) 779-0057 for a free, confidential consultation about your case.
-We will review the details of the accident and pursue fair compensation so you can recover and focus on rebuilding your life.
+We will review the accident details and pursue fair compensation so you can recover and focus on rebuilding your life.
 Don’t hesitate to contact our experienced legal team today.